bazzim/DA3/README.md

 ### Team member: Bazzi, Mariam and Stahl, Tamas

 This repository contains folders for the first assignment in Data Analysis 3.
-The main aim of this project is to predict prices of Airbnb listings in Berlin by exploring factors that may influence the price.
+The main aim of this project is to predict prices of Airbnb listings in Berlin by exploring predictors that may influence the price.

 [Git Repository](https://github.com/bazzim/DA3)